 Density: 16.69 g/cm3

-Earlier known as tantalium, it belongs to the refractory group of metals, which constitutes a minor portion in different types of alloys.
-It’s hard, rare and has high corrosion resistant property that makes it the perfect material for high-performance capacitors, which are ideal for home computers and electronics.
+Earlier known as tantalium, it belongs to the refractory group of metals, which constitutes a minor portion of different types of alloys.
+It’s dense, ductile, and highly conductive to electricity and heat.

 8. Uranium